-The research has been commissioned as part of the Skills Support for the Workforce Programme which Serco’s Employment, Skills & Enterprise business manage in Dorset and which is co-financed by the Education and Skills Funding Agency (ESFA) and the European Social Fund.
+The research has been commissioned as part of the Skills Support for the Workforce Programme which Serco’s Employment, Skills & Enterprise business manage in Black Country and which is co-financed by the Education and Skills Funding Agency (ESFA) and the European Social Fund.
 The ESFA commissioned Serco to conduct research to understand employers’ skills needs in Black Country as part of the Black Country Local Enterprise Partnership’s (LEP) skills planning.

 The findings of the research provides information for training providers and others working in the skills environment to consider as part of their future planning for skills delivery in Black Country in order that it meet current employer needs.

 The report concludes that in Black Country the incidence of skills gaps and/or shortages amongst businesses in the region is relatively high, and they tend to be very sector specific in nature hence meaning that the training needs arising are varied in nature.
 Some of these skills issues are caused by a fundamental problem with supply and others are caused by competition from other better paid or higher-profile industries.
 Around a fifth of Black Country businesses are impacted by either a digital skills shortage or a digital skills gap (some are affected by both).

 The most common digital skills shortages and gaps relate to digital marketing, software skills (varying by sector but often tending to be focused on future technology and adapting to give them a competitive edge) and IT specific skills (including basic skills and specific systems).
 For a small number of businesses, the digital skills gaps that exist are having a negative impact and evidently inhibiting growth.
 Businesses are nevertheless doing what they can to address the skills gaps that exist, which commonly involves training, but this also impacts on business as it takes up precious time and resource.